 • GPU recommended

-Best for: Table extraction when pdfmux/Docling aren’t an option.
+Best for: Table extraction when pdfmux/Docling aren’t an option in your stack.

 Honorable mentions

 PyMuPDF / pymupdf4llm — The fastest option (0.01s/page) but limited table extraction and AGPL-licensed.
-Used inside pdfmux as the base extractor.
+Used inside pdfmux as the base extractor for digital pages.

 pdfplumber — Good for simple, well-formatted PDFs with grid-line tables.
 No OCR, no ML, minimal dependencies.
 Falls behind on complex documents.